How To: Cook Bacon

 Perfectly cooked bacon strips.

-No. 1 –> You want good bacon, buy good bacon.
+• You want good bacon, buy good bacon.
 Look for thick-cut bacon that has a uniform size throughout the package.
-This bacon will cook more consistently and not evaporate into water.
+This bacon will cook more consistently and not evaporate into water like some thinner slice varieties.

-No. 2 –> You want better than good bacon?
-Make your own bacon.
+• You want better than good bacon?
+Make your own bacon!
 I have a step by step guide for making your own bacon.
 Homemade bacon has elevated our bacon experiences and everyone loves “Kevy bacon”

 Bacon fat in a jar.

-There are more than 2 methods to cook bacon, but in my opinion, there are 2 main methods.
-Cooking bacon in the oven and cooking bacon on the stove.
+There are more than 2 methods to cook bacon, but in my opinion, there are 2 main methods; on a sheet pan and in a skillet.
+Don’t even think about using the microwave!

 There is a lot of merit to this method of bacon cookin’.
-For starters I’m pretty sure this is the most universal way to cook bacon, on a stove top.
-If it was good enough for our grandpappies, it’s good enough for me!
+For starters, I’m pretty sure stovetop bacon is the most universal way to cook bacon.
+If pan frying was good enough for our grandpappies, it’s good enough for me!

 Pro: